-Cloudinary allows you to upload images from any public HTTP URL, this allows much faster uploading of the images compared to downloading the files to your server or computer and uploading the file to Cloudinary as a separate step.
+Cloudinary allows you to upload images from any public HTTP/HTTPS URL, which allows for much faster uploading of the images compared to downloading the files to your server or computer and uploading the file to Cloudinary as a separate step.

-- Online APIs to manage your images - programmatically browse, list, tag, delete, query (access image EXIF data and semantic data), etc.
+- More APIs to manage your images - programmatically browse, list, tag, delete, query (access image EXIF data and semantic data) your assets

-- Online interactive image management media library - manually manage your images online, with user access management - manually upload, view, transform, tag, search, delete images.
+- Cloudinary Media Library can manage the uploaded assets - manage your images online, with user access management -view, transform, tag, search, delete images.

 - Eager transformations - create multiple variations of the same image during upload rather than on-the-fly.
-Important for lengthy transformations (e.g. manipulating animated gifs).
+Important for lengthy transformations (e.g. manipulating animated gifs and videos).

 - SEO-friendly short URLs - upload URLs do not contain the lengthy URL of the original image which is present when you use the fetched image feature

-- Have Cloudinary manage your images availability - With upload, Cloudinary stores your images (optionally on your own S3), including backups, historical revisions, etc. Fetch urls are stored on Cloudinary for cache purposes only, which means that you'll need the remote URL to still contain an accessible copy of the image in the long term.
+- Have Cloudinary manage your images availability - With uploaded images, Cloudinary stores your images including backups, historical revisions, etc. 'Fetch'ed urls are stored on Cloudinary for cache purposes only and are considered temporary, which means that you'll need the remote URL to still contain an accessible copy of the image in the long term.